owlmafia/capi-teal/readme.md

 ## capi_escrow

-A simpler version of DAO's central_escrow.
-It collects the platform's fees / dividend for $capi holders.
+Collects the platform's fees / dividend for $capi holders.